dfsnow/opentimes/site/content/about.md

 #### What travel modes are included?

 Currently, driving, walking, and biking are included.
-I plan to include transit once [Valhalla](https://github.com/valhalla/valhalla) (the routing engine OpenTimes uses) incorporates multi-modal costing into their matrix API.
+I plan to add transit once [Valhalla](https://github.com/valhalla/valhalla) (an alternative to the main OSRM routing engine OpenTimes uses) adds multi-modal costing to their Matrix API.

 #### Are the travel times accurate?

 Kind of.
-They're accurate relative to the other times in this database (i.e. the are internally consistent), but may not align perfectly with real-world travel times.
+They're accurate relative to the other times in this database (i.e. they are internally consistent), but may not align perfectly with real-world travel times.
 Driving times tend to be especially optimistic (faster than the real world).
 My hope is to continually improve the accuracy of the times through successive versions.